capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

-The Server implementation (Server.sc) has become bloated over time [2].
+The Server implementation (Server.sc) has become bloated over time [2], but has now been refactored.
+There are still some possible improvements, which we keep track of here.
-What are the current problems?

 _(please feel free to edit!)_